MrChadMWood/Documentation/linux_file_permissions.md

 ### File Permissions Documentation

+Preface: Duely note that every file or directory in Linux has an owner and a group (one group).
+Permissions are set for the owner.
+Permissions are set uniformly for everyone in the group.
+Permissions are set for everyone else.

 #### Octal Value, File Permissions Set, Permissions Description

 | Octal Value | File Permissions Set | Permissions Description |